vanheeringen-lab/ANANSE/docs/ananse_news.md

 ### ANANSE v0.1.5
 > 2020-11-25

-* Switch the default enhancer to H3K27ac data.
+* Switch the default enhancer input to H3K27ac data.
 * Add enhancer command to establish enhancer file.
-* Give many suggestions, thanks [Branco Heuts](https://www.researchgate.net/profile/Branco_Heuts).
+* Fix a lot of bugs, thanks [Branco Heuts](https://www.researchgate.net/profile/Branco_Heuts).
 * Simplify the readme file.
 * Update the ReadtheDocs for ANANSE.
 * You can download it from GitHub: [ANANSE Release v0.1.5](https://github.com/vanheeringen-lab/ANANSE/releases/tag/v0.1.5).